sunfishcode/eyra/README.md

    For even more code-size reductions, see the techniques in [the hello-world-small example].

- - Support for compiling programs with alternate calling conventions, with [Eyra and `-Zbuild-std`].
+ - Support for compiling programs with alternate calling conventions, using [Eyra and `-Zbuild-std`] to [build a program completely from source].

  - [Fully static linking] that supports the platform NSS/DNS config.
 "Is such a thing even possible?", "Yes it is."